Bedford High School (New Hampshire): Athletics

-The BHS boys' tennis team won eight consecutive state titles from 2010 to 2017, the most consecutive state titles in NH boys' tennis history.
+The BHS boys' tennis team won eleven consecutive state titles from 2010 to 2021, the most consecutive state titles in NH boys' tennis history.

 From April 13, 2012, to May 11, 2012, the BHS lacrosse team won 72 consecutive games, tied for third for the nation's most consecutive wins in boys' lacrosse history.
 In 2010, only their second varsity season, the team was runner-up in the state championship game, losing in overtime to Bow High School.
 The varsity program had three back-to-back Division II state titles for the 2011-2012, 2012-2013, and 2013-2014 seasons.

-Other teams which have won state championships since the school's founding include football, cheerleading, golf, girls' swimming, soccer (both girls' and boys' teams), boys' wrestling, girls' basketball, girls' tennis, girls' track and boys' cross country (along with an individual Division 1 cross country state champion on the boys side).
+Other teams which have won state championships since the school's founding include football, cheerleading, golf, girls' swimming, soccer (both girls' and boys' teams), boys' wrestling, basketball,(both boys and girls) girls' tennis, track and field (both boys and girls) and boys' cross country (along with an individual Division 1 cross country state champion on the boys side).